 Reading Group meetings are completely FREE!
 You just have to purchase your own book.

 The Namaste Yoga Reading Group was organized by Kyla and Cindy in an effort to give students at Namaste Yoga an outlet for discussing the various philosophical underpinnings associated with yoga.
+It was passed on to Lynn and Eric in January 2014.
 We read yoga-related books and discuss the ways the ideas from those books help us in our lives and in our yoga practices.

 An important aspect of yoga is svadhyaya, or self-study/self-inquiry.
 We accomplish svadhyaya by looking to outside texts to give us perspective on our lives.

 In the Namaste Yoga Reading Group, we alternate between more traditional texts and more popular texts so that participants get a good balance of technical information with contemporary approaches.
 Our first book was a fictional novel by Geshe Michael Roach and Christie McNally called How Yoga Works.
 Our second book was Deborah Adele’s The Yamas and Niyamas, a book on the ethical practices of yoga in terms of how we treat ourselves and how we treat others.
 Our third book, Breakfast with Buddha, is a novel about an American man on a journey of spiritual self discovery.
 Our fourth book, the Bhagavad Gita, is the centerpiece of yoga philosophy that explains the importance of yoga in its various manifestations.
 Our fifth book was Way of the Peaceful Warrior, a novel about mindfulness, right action, and the path necessary to loosen the binds that misperception (avidya) has placed on us throughout our lives.
 Our sixth book was Meditations by Marcus Aurelius.
 This text of personal reflections on life, ethics, justice, duty, leadership, and striving for the good was the perfect complement to our bookshelf so far.